Adaptive enrichment trial designs using joint modeling of longitudinal and time-to-event data: Results

+We shall perform simulation studies for a range of $\gamma,\sigma^2$ and $\phi_2$ values.
+The interpretation of these parameter are now described. $\gamma$ describes the association between the biomarker and time-to-event outcomes.
+Higher values of $\gamma$ lead to higher correlation between the two endpoints.
+The parameter $\sigma^2$ controls the noise in the measurement error of the longitudinal data.
+Finally, $\phi_2$ represents the variance of the slopes of the random effects terms and therefore the degree of similarity between patients' longitudinal trajectories.

-In what follows, ctDNA measurements will be observed, via a blood test, at two weeks for the first three months following entry to study and then once per month.
-The necessity of performing regular blood tests may be considered a draw-back of including the longitudinal data in the analysis method.
-We present the number of hospital visits per patient in the supplementay materials.
-The final object of importance which is required for data genration is the mechanism which simulates censoring times, \(y_1,\dots,y_n\).
-We shall simulate these according to the distribution \(y_i\sim Exp(5\times 10^{-5})\) and this is independent of the time-to-event outcome to reflect noninformative censoring.
-This results in roughly \(10\%\) of patients being lost to follow-up.
+For our simulations, patients are recruited at a rate of 2 per week so that enrollment is slow and adaptive methods are appropriate.
+The recruitment ratio of control to experimental treatment is fixed as 1:1 for all subgroups and all simulations studies. ctDNA observations will be collected, via a blood test, at two weeks for the first three months following entry to study and then once per month.
+The final object of importance which is required for data generation is the mechanism which simulates censoring times, $y_1,\dots,y_n$.
+We shall simulate these according to an exponential distribution with rate parameter $5\times 10^{-5}$ (years) and this is independent of the time-to-event outcome to reflect non-informative censoring.
+This results in roughly $10\%$ of patients being lost to follow-up.